-Thus, the excitement created around new thinking was strongly anticipated among some British post-punk artists and bands, who in a contrarian way modelled themselves n the new pop business.
-In this case, the most interesting pop star/entrepreneur was Green Gartside (1955–) – the singer-songwriter of his group Scritti Politti (the name chosen as a homage to the Italian Marxist writer and political theorist Antonio Gramsci) – who itemied n the sleeve of the first Scritti single the costs of producing 2500 copies of their record (recording, mastering, pressing, labels; Laing 1985: 27).
-After the demystification of the pop production Gartside found the mystification of the market place by starting to copy the stylish packaging of deluxe commodities: Dunhill cigarettes with The Sweetest Girl’”, Dior Eau Sauvage fragrance with Faithless”, Courvoisier brandy with Asylums in Jerusalem”’ (Reynolds 2005: 366).
-The glamourous and definitive pop product was completed by music so delicately produced that it was impossible to play live.
-Gartside appropriated his strategy as a post Marxist agnostic materialisn the pop marketplace having ‘an evangelical zeal for the rewriting of critical language’ (Martin 1985: 11) in which French situationist strategies worked as a complicated nvading both the Thatcherite market place and the dance floor.
-According to Reynolds, these were the utopian yearnings – for perfection, purity, the absolute – encoded in consumerism’ ncovered some hidden ‘desires’ in the British society related to ‘the once unthinkable (for the left) notion that American capitalism, despite its faults, offered a lot of space for doing-it-yourself and bending the law’ (2005: 368).
-The sentiment echoing this – created by the new opportunities of Thatcherite Britain – was also expressed when more-down-to-earth popstar George Michael announced in an interview ‘that idea of looking middle-class even though your earnings are working-class has happened [in Britain]’ (Snow 1986: 9).
+Thus, the excitement created around this new thinking was strongly anticipated among some British post-punk artists and bands, who in a contrarian way modelled themselves on the new pop business.
+In this case, the most interesting pop star/entrepreneur was Green Gartside (1955–) – the singer-songwriter of his group Scritti Politti (the name chosen as a homage to the Italian Marxist writer and political theorist Antonio Gramsci) – who itemised on the sleeve of the first Scritti single the costs of producing 2,500 copies of their record (recording, mastering, pressing, labels; Laing 1985: 27).
+After the demystification of the pop production, Gartside found the mystification of the market place by starting to copy ‘the stylish packaging of deluxe commodities on Scritti record sleeves: Dunhill cigarettes with “The ‘Sweetest Girl’”, Dior Eau Sauvage fragrance with “Faithless”, and Courvoisier brandy with “Asylums in Jerusalem”’ (Reynolds 2005: 366).
+The entire glamourous and definitive pop product was completed by music so delicately produced that it was impossible to play live.
+Gartside appropriated his strategy as a post Marxist agnostic materialist in the pop marketplace having ‘an evangelical zeal for the rewriting of critical language’ (Martin 1985: 11) in which French situationist strategies worked as a complicated radical theory invading both the Thatcherite market place and the dance floor.
+According to Reynolds, these were ‘the utopian yearnings – for perfection, purity, the absolute – encoded in consumerism’ that uncovered some hidden ‘desires’ in the British society related to ‘the once unthinkable (for the left) notion that American capitalism, despite its faults, offered a lot of space for doing-it-yourself and bending the law’ (2005: 368).
+The sentiment echoing this – created by the new opportunities of Thatcherite Britain – was also expressed when the more-down-to-earth popstar George Michael announced in an interview ‘that idea of looking middle-class even though your earnings are working-class has happened [in Britain]’ (Snow 1986: 9).